m-linc/clinic-inventory-web-app/README.md

 Configuration:
 - Replace `YOUR_POSTMARK_SERVER_TOKEN` with your own Postmark server token.
 - Replace `YOUR_VERIFIED_EMAIL` with a sender email verified in your Postmark account.
-- Do not commit real tokens or email addresses to GitHub.

 Flexibility:
 - Adapt the same pattern for SendGrid, Mailgun, or other providers.